dilshankarunarathne/institute-management-system/Agreement.md

 ### 5. Intellectual Property:

-Upon full payment, the Client shall own the intellectual property rights to the developed mobile app.
+Upon full payment, the Client shall own the intellectual property rights to the developed institute management system.
 Aztra LLC retains the right to reuse general code components and design elements developed during the project for other clients or purposes.

 ### 6. Confidentiality: